Fixed: Air Only Blows Out Of Defrost And Floor (With Pictures)

 However, the cabin air filter performs another important function.
 In addition to improving the quality of the air entering the vehicle, the cabin air filter reduces the load on the blower and protects the HVAC system from contamination by keeping dirt, debris, bugs, and leaves out of the evaporator and the heater core.

-When the filter element becomes clogged, it restricts the airflow through the heater in the air conditioner.
-When the air intake is restricted, it’s going to decreases the volume of warm air that the heater can blow into the cabin.
 In the summer, it can have the same effect on the air conditioner.
 That’s not a good situation for the HVAC system because it forces the heater and air conditioner to work harder depending on whether you want warm or cool air.

 Basically, a dirty cabin air filter can restrict airflow to certain vents.
 Many car owners change their cabin air filters twice a year.
 However, depending on where you live, you might need to change the cabin air filter more often.
 It is always a good idea to change the cabin air filter when you replace the blend door actuator just to be safe.